 - Bake 22 - 25 minutes.
 Use a tooth pick to insert into the center of a muffin to make sure it comes out clean.

-- Remove from the oven and let it cool completely before adding Chai Coconut Cream "icing" on top.
+- Remove from the oven and let it cool completely before adding Cashew Cream "icing" on top.
 Enjoy!

 - Soak raisins in warm water for about 10 min to "plump" them up.
 So it won't affect the texture of the muffins themselves.

-- If you own a grater that has two side.
+- If you own a grater that has two sides.
 Use the side with larger holes for grating the apples.

 You may also love these Dessert for Breakfast Recipe: